115 Canadian Mental Health Association jobs in Canada

 About the Role

-- Graduate degree in psychology, social work (with psycho-social intervention designation) or occupational therapy.
+- Master's degree in psychology, social work (psycho-social intervention designation is required), occupational therapy or nursing.

-- Current registration in good standing with a professional college identified under the Health Professions Act.
+- Active registration in good standing with a professional college identified under the Health Professions Act.

 - A satisfactory Criminal Records Check with Vulnerable Sector Search and Child Intervention Check.
 This would be the financial responsibility of the successful candidate.

-Please quote the following competition number in your application materials: 25-161 #CASAMHT
+Please quote the following competition number in your application materials: 25-191

 Powered by JazzHR